Gman-Superfly/AKIRA/architecture_expanded/wormhole/WORMHOLE_GEO_GEO.md

 │     if entropy(attention_weights) < threshold:  # Concentrated│
 │         connect_to_winner()  # Belief has collapsed           │
 │                                                                 │
-│  Adapts to the local similarity landscape.                     │ │                                                                 │
+│  Adapts to the local similarity landscape / field.             │ │                                                                 │
 └─────────────────────────────────────────────────────────────────┘
 ```